frank-lesser/Godot3-Win64-LSW-Build/Readme.md

 **PythonScript is not functional yet.**

 ## New in build v.
-2018-2-18
+2018-2-19
++ Now you can switch the Video driver (GLES2 - DX11-Angel based & GLES3 GD3 original are possible look at **video-driver-settings.txt**)
-This build contains the possibility to get meaningful stack-trackes in case of crashes.
++ This build contains the possibility to get meaningful stack-trackes in case of crashes.
 Download [the pdb 7z](https://github.com/frank-lesser/Godot3-Win64-LSW-Build/blob/master/Godot3.1dev-dllbuild-lsw-Win64.7z), unzip it into the folder of **Godot3-lsw.exe**.
 In case of an engine crash you should see the execution-stack in the log.
+To see a stack-trace use the **Godot3-lsw-console.exe**.

+## Things not working in build v.
+2018-2-19
++ audio is only WAV ( Module_ogg.dll has no registered formats - will be changed in next build )
++ PythonScript ( already presend in Script Listbox in the editor')  is not working yet.

 The next major update which contains also 7z infrastructure is planned for end of February 2018: